Formation retrospective

 I was increasingly curious about how and why business leaders make their decisions, which led to an enlightening conversation with Rick Chavez — an exec at Microsoft leading innovation.
 We talked about left and right-brain thinking of business and design, and how valuable design/business hybrids are.
 He nearly convinced me to enroll in a business school for a coveted Design MBA degree.
 But the seed was planted, and I set the intention to learn more about business strategy.
 I wasn’t long after when I received a call from a friend who was working at BCGDV.

-I met with a DV co-founder who shared the vision of corporate innovation as external and independent—an incubator of disruptive, well-funded startups, financed by corporate’s deep pockets, and supported by the esteemed business prowess of BCG.
+I met with a DV co-founder who shared the vision of corporate innovation as external and independent—an incubator of disruptive, well-funded startups, financed by corporations' deep pockets, and supported by the esteemed business prowess of BCG.
 Coming from my experience at Microsoft, and hearing from friends about dismal attempts at corporate innovation, this sounded like a fantastic idea.
 I accepted an offer to join DV and build the San Francisco design cohort, primarily focused on healthcare and med tech innovation.
 Dream job!

 A thesis is not a contract, and I quickly realized the promise of this win-win model was neither universally understood nor supported.
 Part of the theory was that BCG, as our parent company, would introduce us to their trusted clients—usually the senior C-Suite of Fortune 500 companies—and support our pitch to disrupt their companies from within.